Adyen/adyen-testcards-android/README.md

 ![Adyen Test Cards Android header][header.image]

 # Adyen Test Cards Android
-An Android app allowing to easily prefill Adyen test card number and other payment methods.
+An Android app allowing to easily autofill Adyen test card number and other payment methods.

 ## Requirements
 To run this app the minimum required Android version is 8.0 (API 26).